MuhaddiMu/Idea-ReVue/README.md

 Feel free to come up with your intuition and update Todo list or let me welcome your PR 🎉

 ## About Author 😎
 Cyber Security Researcher and Full Stack Developer.
-Vue, AWS & Laravel are my favourite instruments and make sure to check out my [GitHub](https://github.com/MuhaddiMu) I am on a journey to #365DaysOfCode
+Vue, AWS & Laravel are my favourite instruments and make sure to check out my [GitHub](https://github.com/MuhaddiMu) I am on a journey #365DaysOfCode <br />
-Feel free to say 👋 on Twitter [@MuhaddiMu](https://twitter.com/MuhaddiMu) and don't forget to land on Muhaddis.Info Interested more about me?
+Feel free to say 👋 on Twitter [@MuhaddiMu](https://twitter.com/MuhaddiMu) and don't forget to land on [Muhaddis.Info](http://www.Muhaddis.Info) <br />
+Interested more about me?
 [Read 50  Random Facts About Me 😅](https://www.muhaddis.info/50-random-facts-about-me/)

 ## License
 [MIT](http://opensource.org/licenses/MIT)
 Copyright &copy; 2019, Muhammad Muhaddis.
 All rights reserved.